Ms Kathrin Paal

 The UPPScale group includes a variety of settings such as alternative, special education and mainstream education and community organisations where we can share expertise and engage in research that make a difference. (https://www.plymouth.ac.uk/research/education/university-practice-partnerships)

 - Within this project, we carried out an evaluation of the Constructor project that works with pre-, non- and post-verbal young people with learning disabilities.
-We have adopted elements of an Appreciative Inquiry approach: we have sought to identify what ‘gives life’ to the collective through collaborative exploration of themes and noticing and sharing telling moments.
+We have adopted elements of an Appreciative Inquiry approach: we have sought to identify what ‘gives life’ to the collective through collaborative exploration of themes and noticing and sharing telling moments (more information).

 Evaluation of the "Rebuilding Bridges" project (06/2021 - 01/2022) (role: principal investigator)

-- an intergenerational music intervention that aimed to (re-)connect young children and elderly at care homes in the Torbay area (Evaluation Report)
+- an intergenerational music intervention that aimed to (re-)connect young children and elderly at care homes in the Torbay area (more information)

 - funded by Arts Council England National Lottery Fund, Bournemouth Symphony Orchestra, Torbay Music Hub and Torbay Early Years Advisory Team